 Read More

-We've all seen them: cute, aimless-looking young girls hanging around Shinjuku, Shibuya or other big city areas.
+We've all seen them: cute, aimless-looking young girls hanging around Shinjuku, Shibuya, or other big city areas.
 They often have lots of bags.
 They don't really look homeless but they certainly look a bit vulnerable.
-Okay, mystery solved!
-They're "kamimachi girls" (神待ちガール), which literally translates as "god-waiting girls".
+They're known as "kamimachi girls" (神待ちガール), which literally translates as "god-waiting girls."
 Wow, that sounds religious!
 No fear, the truth is much more interesting.
 After leaving home in a hurry these lasses find their ways to the big cities with no job, no home and no cash.
 What are they gonna do?
-Well, a lot of them sleep in internet cafes and ...
+Well, a lot of them sleep in internet cafes and surf internet ...

 Read More